Grants Loans Student Employment Scholarships Additional Sources

 - Institutional Work-study

 Contact the Financial Aid Office for a list of available jobs.
 MSC offers a variety of community service employment opportunities funded through the federal work-study program.
-Community service work-study jobs include the Fitness Center, pool, sports complex, vet-tech, pre-school, and tutor positions in family literacy and America Reads and America Counts programs.
+Community service work-study jobs include the Fitness Center, sports complex, vet-tech, and tutor positions in family literacy and America Reads and America Counts programs.

 Tuition waivers are available to students in good standing.
 Eligibility for tuition waivers are determined based on academic merit, special talent, and need.
 Most of the waivers require the student to be enrolled in a minimum of twelve semester hours.
 Tuition waiver applications (available at download financial aid forms link) must be completed and submitted to the Financial Aid Office with all supporting documents such as academic transcripts and ACT scores.
 The priority funding deadline for tuition waivers is March 15.